ufora/ufora/content/develop/01-build.md

 *much* faster.

-You only need to run `resetAxiomSearchFunction.py` when you build a clean repo for the first time, and you only need to run `rebuildAxiomSearchFunction.py` after pulling a new revision or if you makde changes to `AxiomSearch.cpp` or `AxiomSearch2.cpp` in `/ufora/Fora/Axioms/`.
+You only need to run `resetAxiomSearchFunction.py` when you build a clean repo for the first time, and you only need to run `rebuildAxiomSearchFunction.py` after pulling a new revision or after making changes to `AxiomSearch.cpp` or `AxiomSearch2.cpp` in `/ufora/Fora/Axioms/`.

 # Running the Ufora Services